German submarine U-221: Third patrol

 Her third sortie was more fruitful.
 The Jamaica was destroyed on 7 March 1943.
-This ship took just two minutes to find a watery grave, followed by Tucurina on the tenth, southeast of Cape Farewell, (Greenland).
+This ship took just two minutes to sink.
+As survivors took to the boats, Trojer surfaced and took the ship's 4th Engineer prisoner, but on March 21, the man, during an exercise period, jumped overboard and was lost.
+The boat sank Tucurina on the tenth, southeast of Cape Farewell, (Greenland).
 In the same attack, the U-boat sank Andrea F. Luckenbach and damaged SS Lawton B. Evans (probably due to a dud torpedo).

 Retribution was swift; the convoy's escorts from HX 228 caused some damage to U-221.
 Repairs were carried out at sea, enabling the boat to sink two more ships on 18 March; Canadian Star and Walter Q. Gresham were added to her list of 'kills'.

 Fourth patrol

 U-221 only sank one ship on this patrol, Sandanger; the survivors had a remarkable escape.
 Occupying the only intact lifeboat, they found themselves in an area of low pressure created by the ship's burning fuel cargo.
 The flames were split in two by strong winds which also kept them above the men's heads by only a few feet as they rowed clear of the location.